Guidelines and Evaluation of Clinical Explainable AI in Medical Image Analysis: Appendix Clinical Explainable AI Guidelines (Full Version)

 In an effort to guide the design and evaluation of clinical XAI to meet both clinical and technical requirements, we present a checklist including five canonical criteria which we believe may serve as guidelines for developing clinically-oriented XAI.
-The guidelines were developed with a collective effort from both the clinical and technical sides (with complementary expertise in AI, human factor analysis, and clinical practice).
-And it was motivated and supported by findings from our physician user study, pilot XAI evaluation experiments~\cite{aaai2022,DBLP:journals/corr/abs-2107-05047}, and literature.
-We seek feedbacks from two physicians and several researchers on medical image analysis as heuristics evaluation of the guidelines.
+The guidelines were developed with a collective effort from both clinical and technical aspects with complementary expertise in AI, human factor analysis, and clinical practice.
+In addition, it was driven and supported by the findings from our physician user study, pilot XAI evaluation experiments~\citep{aaai2022,DBLP:journals/corr/abs-2107-05047}, and literature.
+We sought feedback from two physicians and several researchers on medical image analysis as a heuristic evaluation of the guidelines.

 To acquire physicians' requirements for clinical XAI, we conducted a physician user study with 30 neurosurgeons to elicit their clinical requirements by using a clinical XAI prototype.
 The low-fidelity prototype is a clinical decision-support AI system that provides suggestions from a CNN model to differentiate lower-grade gliomas from high-grade ones based on multi-modal MRI.
 For each AI suggestion, it also shows a heatmap explanation that highlights the important features for model prediction.
-The user study consisted of an online survey that embedded the XAI prototype and collected physicians' quantitative rating of the heatmaps, and an optional post-survey interview where physicians comment on the clinical XAI system.
+The user study consisted of an online survey that embedded the XAI prototype and collected physicians' quantitative ratings of the heatmaps, and an optional post-survey interview where physicians comment on the clinical XAI system.
 Five physicians participated in the interview, and seven physicians provided comments in the survey by answering open-ended questions.
 We analyzed the qualitative data collected from interview sessions and open-ended questions in the survey as the main support to develop the guidelines from the clinical aspect.
-The detailed user study findings and method are in Supplementary Material S1, and its related supporting sections were referred in the guidelines starting with `U'.
+The detailed user study findings and method are in Supplementary Material S1, and its related supporting sections were referred to in the guidelines starting with `U'.